MarcusKoe/SolderStation-ext/README.md

 - Melt fuse
 - RGB-LED strip for status or cool animations - not 100% ready

-Housing 3D model for printing
+Housing as 3D file

-Look at the wiki pages. https://github.com/MarcusKoe/SolderStation-ext/wiki
+Look at the wiki pages: https://github.com/MarcusKoe/SolderStation-ext/wiki

 ToDo:

+- More docu at the wiki.
+Next weeks
 - Change settings over menu is not implemented.
 It will be done the in next 1-3 month.
 - Lights and animations - WS2812b strip.
 It will be done in the next 1-3 month.